utdal/visium_spatial_analysis_tool/README.md

 Visium Spatial Gene Expression is a next-generation molecular profiling solution for classifying tissue based on total mRNA.
 The steps involved in classifying the Spatial Gene Expression is done in this tool using `python` and `R`.

-This tool is predominantly used for the analysis of visium data and the output (.csv's) are used for further analysis using `R`.
+This tool is predominantly used for the analysis of visium spatially resolved RNA-seq data to obtain near single-neuron resolution.
 Running the tool is pretty straight forward, however a good understanding of `python` and `R` is recommended.
+Please familiarize yourself with data types, basic functions, data structures in each language.

 ## Installation/Setup of Visium Spatial Analysis Tool:
 You can install Visium Spatial Analysis tool via git: